ErikEJ/EFCorePowerTools/src/GUI/efcpt/readme.md

 Type `efcpt --help` for help on command line options.

-The provider name (`mssql`) is not required, the tool will attempt to determine the provider from the connection string.
+The provider name (`mssql`) may not be required, as an attempt is made to resolve the provider from the connection string.

 ### Configuring options